AdmiralCloud/ac-signature/README.md

 const acsignature = require('ac-signature');
 ```

-## api
+## Prerequisites
 You need to provide the following parameters for this function:

 accessSecret
-The accessSecret for your user in AdmiralCloud.
+AccessKey and AccessSecret for your user in AdmiralCloud.
 Please contact support@admiralcloud.com for this information.

 controller
 The controller you are requesting.
 Please see API documentation